shoutem/shoutem.github.io/docs/extensions/tutorials/_posts/1970-01-08-ModifiyingExtensions.md

   }
 ```

 It uses the `ListArticleView` component.
-Customize the `render` method in that component to use `Tiles` and don't forget to import additional components from `@shoutem/ui`.
+Customize the `render` method in that component to use `Tiles` and don't forget to import additional components from the `@shoutem/ui`.
 This is the complete code you should end up with:

 ```JSX{7-8,38-46}
 #file: app/components/ListArticleView